Welcome

 • Principle 2: Maintain public trust and confidence by ensuring clients are protected.

-• Principle 4: Act with honesty, including full disclosure to clients about insurance arrangements.
+• Principle 4: Act with honesty, including candid notifications to clients and insurers when things go wrong.

 • Principle 7: Act in the best interests of each client by ensuring compensation is available if things go wrong.

-Firms must also be transparent with clients about their PII arrangements, including the name of the insurer and the territorial scope of cover.
+Firms must be transparent with clients about their PII arrangements, including the name of the participating insurer and the territorial scope of cover.
+If a solicitor practises through a separate business or freelance model, they must not mislead clients about regulatory status or insurance arrangements and must obtain informed consent where required.

 Worked Example 1.3